syncfusion/blazor-docs/src/maps/maps/getting-started.md

-# Getting Started
+# Getting Started in Blazor Maps

-Syncfusion Blazor Maps component is ideal for rendering maps from GeoJSON data or from other map providers such as OpenStreetMap and Bing Maps.
-For example, you can render the World map or the United States map and customize it to the desired look using built-in options in the Blazor Maps component.

-This section briefly explains how to include maps in your Blazor server-side application to demonstrate the permanent and non-permanent countries in the United Nations Security Council.
-Refer to the [Getting Started with Syncfusion Blazor for Server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) documentation for introduction and configuring common specifications.
+This section briefly explains how to include a Maps component in your Blazor server-side application.
+You can refer to our [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.

 ## Importing Syncfusion Blazor Maps component in the application